Pyozer/pp-tefeta/README.md

 0.31 real         0.03 user         0.25 sys
 ```

-> The time will be calculate after Docket environment setup of course ;)
+> The time will be calculate after Docker environment setup of course ;)

 ## <a name='bonus'>🦄 Bonus</a>